Gupta Risk Calculator

-After we have the outcome of the calculation, we ought to read how it correlates to the results of 'Development and Validation of a Risk Calculator for Prediction of Cardiac Risk After Surgery', the study the Gupta risk calculator is based on.
+After we have the outcome of the calculation, we ought to read how it correlates to the results of '', the study the Gupta risk calculator is based on.
 The scientists who wrote it used percentiles to demonstrate the distribution of the MICA risk among surgical patients.

-Patients at a high risk of myocardial infarction or cardiac arrest present a Gupta score above 1%.
+Patients at a high risk of myocardial infarction or cardiac arrest present a.
 They will certainly need additional cardiac evaluation after surgery.

 Gupta cardiac risk calculations in practice